Storware/kodo-endpoints-manual/first-steps/administration-levels.md

 ## KODO organization administrator level

 KODO system allows your company to create multiple organization under one KODO server.
 Every organization is a separate entity with separated data, users, policies etc.
-Logging in to the KODO organization portal as organization administrator will allow to configure aspects of the system such as:
+Logging in to the KODO Organization Portal as organization administrator will allow to configure aspects of the system such as:

 * Organization administrators
 * Users